Skip to content

 "template string with {} placeholders".format(values)

-Each {} gets replaced with a value passed into the .format() method.
+Every {} is replaced by an argument passed to the .format() method.

 1. Positional Formatting (by order)